When Life gets in the way of creating art

 Make a commitment to fully concentrate on resolving the situation that holds you back.
 Don’t allow distractions that arise keep you from sorting the big problem that is keeping out of the studio.

 I managed and worked on the rebuild full-time.
 Making art had to be back burnered.
-I refused to be derailed by getting kicked off Facebook and Instagram, last July 2022, a couple of months into the restoration, when a hacker posted bad stuff on my personal Facebook page.
-I also postponed updating my website.
-It had been designed around Instagram interaction and needed to be redone.
+I refused to be derailed by getting kicked off Facebook and Instagram, in July 2022, a couple of months into the restoration, when a hacker posted bad stuff on my personal Facebook page.
+I also postponed updating my website which had been designed around Instagram interaction and needed to be redone.
 I had to focus on my home.

 3. Set realistic deadlines.
 Stick to them.